Alvin1234567/ASNlookup/readme.md

 ## Pre-requisites
 * Host machine has stable internet connectivity.
-* Port 33306 is available on the host machine.
+* Port 33306, 8088 are available on the host machine.
 * Git has been installed on the host machine.
-* Docker running on the host machine.
+* Docker is running on the host machine.
 * Basic knowledge of Docker.

 <p>&nbsp;</p>